alvistack/python-debian-team-python-debian/docs/contributing.rst

 -----------

  - Code should be whitespace clean, pep8 & pylint compatible;
-   a `.pylintrc` configuration file is provided is also run on salsa.debian.org as part of the CI checks for merge requests.
+   pylint configuration is provided in `pyproject.toml` and is also run on salsa.debian.org as part of the CI checks for merge requests.
-   (Where pep8 and pylintrc disagree about whitespace, follow pylint's recommendations.)
+   (Where pep8 and pylint disagree about whitespace, follow pylint's recommendations.)

  - Write type annotations to help `mypy --strict` understand the types and